So what, you ask, is wrong with horseracing? Well, there’s this:

 Control and Subjugation

-The racing people thoroughly control every moment of their assets’ lives – control that is often effected through force and intimidation, and through the tools of their trade: cribbing collars, nose chains, lip chains, tongue ties, blinders, bits, and whips.
+The racing people thoroughly control every moment of their assets’ lives – control that is often effected through force, and through the tools of their trade: cribbing collars, nose chains, lip chains, tongue ties, eye blinders, mouth bits, and whips.
 On that, the very public flogging administered to racehorses would land a person in jail if done to his dog in the park.
 But at the track, it’s all just part of the tradition.

 Drugging and Doping